zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 “The knife goes into your side” is better than “take harm.”
 “The priest now knows you lied” is better than “mark suspicion.”

+#### Calibrate consequences to the fiction

+Consequences should follow from the risk that was established before the roll, the character's method, the opposition present, and the character's current position in the fiction.
+A consequence that ignores any of these feels arbitrary.
+A consequence that uses all of them feels earned.

 ### 21. Player principles

 Players should follow these principles.